 The Dubasiyin of Sudan

 The Dubasiyin of Sudan, numbering approximately 143,000 people, are Unengaged and Unreached.
-They are a tribal subgroup of Baggara in northern Sudan.
-They are an Indigenous people, in the Arab, Sudan people cluster of the Arab World affinity bloc.
+They are a tribal subgroup of Baggara in northern Sudan They are an Indigenous people, in the Arab, Sudan people cluster of the Arab Peoples affinity bloc.
 Their primary religion is Islam - Sunni.
 They primarily speak Arabic, Sudanese.

 No photo available